Intraocular lens: Phakic IOLs

+In 2006, a centrally perforated ICL (i.e., the Hole-ICL) was created to improve aqueous humour circulation.

 Blue-light filtering IOLs

-Blue light filtering IOLs filter the UV and high-energy blue light present in natural and artificial light, both of which can cause vision problems; however too much filtering of blue light can increase depression, especially in the winter months (SAD).
+Blue-light filtering IOLs filter the UV and high-energy blue light present in natural and artificial light, both of which can cause vision problems; however, too much filtering of blue light can increase depression, especially in the winter months (SAD).
 The trademarked "Natural Yellow" material is available in three hydrophilic IOLs.
 Dr. Patrick H. Benz of Benz Research and Development created the first IOL material to incorporate the same UV-A blocking and violet light filtering chromophore that's present in the human crystalline lens in order to attempt to protect the retina after cataract extraction of the natural crystalline lens.

 A Cochrane Review found little evidence of important differences between blue‐light filtering and non‐blue‐light filtering lenses for protecting the macula (back of the eye) after cataract surgery.
 This may have been due to studies being too small and too short‐term to provide reliable results.